 - Poke holes in the fabric for the threaded inserts and the holes for the screws.

 Step 16: Attach the Backboard

-Using three drywall screws in the pre-drilled holes, attach the backboard as shown, up against the plastic paneling at the top.
+Put three drywall screws thru the pre-drilled holes, to attach the backboard as shown, up against the plastic paneling at the top.
 Use an electric driver.
 Be careful not to twist and tear the fabric as the screw head seats.